vanesswuu/js-review-project/README.md

-# Javascript Review Project by Benitez, Vanness A.
+# Javascript Review Project by Vanness A. Benitez
 This project is a review of Javascript concepts, from beginner to advanced.
+I added some text